mostjs/core/docs/api.rst

     cancelAll :: (ScheduledTask -> boolean) -> void
   }

-A Scheduler provides the central notion of time for the :ref:`Stream`s in an application.
+A ``Scheduler`` provides the central notion of time for the :ref:`Stream`s in an application.

-An application will typically create a single "root" Scheduler so that all Streams share the same underlying time.
+An application will typically create a single "root" ``Scheduler`` so that all :ref:`Stream`s share the same underlying time.

 .. _Clock: